saranguiz/ml-sagemaker-pipeline/training/README.md

 Script to be used specifically for Hyperparameter Optimization.
 It's based on `train.py` and has the ability to access environment variables that AWS Sagemaker uses.
 Also, a few adjustment has been made to add logging functionality and work with AWS Sagemaker configuration and cloud environment.

 ### train_debug.py
 Script to be used specifically for Debugging and Profiling.
-It's based on `train.py` and has the ability to access environment variables that AWS Sagemaker uses.
-In addition, it makes Inference possible (TBD).
+It's based on `hpo.py` and implements hooks for debugging and profiling both training and validation phases.